 iHealth View and Neo Wireless Blood Pressure Monitors

-Both of these BP monitors feature an easy display screen on the device, which means you can view your blood pressure reading without syncing to your iPhone.
+Both BP monitors feature an easy display screen on the device, which means you can view your blood pressure reading without syncing to your iPhone.

 If you want the convenience of blood pressure monitoring with your iPhone, you can sync your settings after measuring to store and chart your readings.
-The iHealth monitor, like the Withing’s wireless monitor, comes with its own cloud for storing and sharing readings.
+The iHealth monitor, like Withing’s wireless monitor, comes with its cloud for storing and sharing readings.

 A common complaint about wrist blood pressure monitors is inaccuracy due to improper positioning of the monitor.

-The iHealth View solves this problem using its intelligent display screen to help you orient it to just the right position for the most accurate readings.
+The iHealth View solves this problem using its intelligent display screen to help you orient it to just the correct position for the most accurate readings.
 Arrows on the screen instruct you to move your wrist up, down, left, or right.